-Lincolnshire is a decidedly white-collar village, with fully 95.25% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Lincolnshire is a village of managers, sales and office workers, and professionals.
-There are especially a lot of people living in Lincolnshire who work in management occupations (22.25%), sales jobs (19.72%), and business and financial occupations (11.95%).
+Lincolnshire is a decidedly white-collar village, with fully 97.24% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Lincolnshire is a village of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Lincolnshire who work in management occupations (27.51%), computer science and math (15.07%), and sales jobs (14.74%).

 Also of interest is that Lincolnshire has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 10.31% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Lincolnshire telecommute to their jobs.
+Overall, about 18.45% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Lincolnshire is a great place for families with children to consider.
-First of all, many other families with children live here, making Lincolnshire a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Lincolnshire has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Lincolnshire is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Lincolnshire’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Lincolnshire is a somewhat ethnically-diverse village.
+Lincolnshire is a very ethnically-diverse village.
 The people who call Lincolnshire home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lincolnshire residents report their race to be White, followed by Asian.
-Important ancestries of people in Lincolnshire include Polish, Irish, English, and Russian.
+Important ancestries of people in Lincolnshire include German, Polish, Irish, Russian, and English.

 The most common language spoken in Lincolnshire is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and Korean.